yungsocrates/Renewal/README.md

 - **Autism Workshop Only**: ≥20 days worked, only autism workshop incomplete
 - **ATAS Only**: ≥20 days worked, only ATAS requirement incomplete
 - **Multiple Requirements**: Multiple incomplete requirements

+## 🏗️ Modular Architecture Benefits

+The project uses a modular architecture with clear separation of concerns:

+### Maintainability
+- **Single Responsibility**: Each module has a specific purpose
+- **Easy Updates**: Changes to one module don't affect others
+- **Code Reusability**: Functions can be imported and used across different scripts

+### Scalability
+- **Easy Extension**: New analysis features can be added without modifying existing code
+- **Performance**: Selective imports reduce memory usage
+- **Testing**: Each module can be tested independently

+### Development Efficiency
+- **Parallel Development**: Multiple developers can work on different modules simultaneously
+- **Debugging**: Issues can be isolated to specific modules
+- **Documentation**: Each module is self-documented with clear function purposes

+### Geographic Data Centralization
+- **Consistent Mapping**: All ZIP code and geographic data centralized in `geo_data.py`
+- **Easy Updates**: Geographic boundaries or new areas can be added in one place
+- **Data Integrity**: Eliminates hardcoded geographic data scattered across files

 ## 🤝 Contributing